A382 corridor improvements

 - Appendix 11 TEE PA and AMCB Tables

 - Appendix 12 Journey Quality and Severance Worksheets

 - Appendix 13 Road Scheme Cost Estimate

 - Appendix 16 Cycle Scheme Organogram

 - Appendix 19 Road Scheme Programme

 - Appendix 22 Benefits Realisation and Monitoring Plan

 Phase 3 – Drumbridges to Forches Cross, Jetty Marsh II and Exeter Rd

-This phase makes up the selected scheme for inclusion in an Outline Business Case to be submitted to the Department for Transport (DfT) in July 2019.
-The DfT will consider all submissions under a rigorous decision making procedure and will announce the outcome in Spring 2020.
-Assuming the Outline Business Case is approved, work on the Full Business Case would be undertaken in 2021/22.
-This would allow construction to start on this phase in 2023.
+This phase makes up the selected scheme for inclusion in an Outline Business Case approved by the Department for Transport in May 2021.
+It is anticipated that the Full Business Case will be submitted in 2023, which should allow construction to start on this phase in 2024.